Self-Imitated Diffusion Policy for Efficient and Robust Visual Navigation: Introduction

 In this work, we propose the \textbf{Self-Imitated Diffusion Policy} (SIDP), a framework designed for efficient and robust path planning in visual navigation.

-SIDP employs a reward-guided self-imitation scheme~\cite{oh_self-imitation_2018}, in which target trajectories are self-generated by the policy rather than sourced from external demonstrations.
-By reweighting these trajectories based on their rewards, the framework prioritizes learning from high-quality experiences.
-This training design facilitates iterative policy refinement by leveraging diverse navigation data and environmental feedback, thereby empowering the policy to develop \textbf{robust} behaviors that generalize beyond the inherent biases of fixed expert datasets.
-Beyond improving generalization, SIDP circumvents the complexity of RL-tuned diffusion~\cite{wang2022diffusion,ren2024diffusion} by eliminating the need for backpropagation through the entire sequence of denoising steps, a practice known as Backpropagation Through Time (BPTT) that is often computationally prohibitive and numerically unstable~\cite{yang2025finetuningdiffusionpoliciesbackpropagation}.
-By reformulating this challenging optimization into an iterative imitation learning objective, SIDP achieves stable policy gradients efficiently.
-Furthermore, this self-imitation paradigm fundamentally enhances navigation \textbf{efficiency} by fostering distributional concentration.
-Our policy preserves inter-modal diversity and promoting intra-modal convergence since suboptimal and redundant trajectories are progressively pruned during self-imitation learning.
-This inherent refinement obviates the need for dense sampling and post-filtering, thus eliminating the reliance on an external selector and resulting in a more streamlined, end-to-end inference process.
-Besides, deterministic sampling with fewer denoising steps~\cite{song2020denoising} is thus made feasible, which can further speed up the inference.
+SIDP employs a reward-guided self-imitation scheme~\cite{oh_self-imitation_2018}, where target trajectories are self-generated rather than sourced from demonstrations.
+By reweighting trajectories based on rewards, the framework prioritizes learning from high-quality experiences.
+This paradigm allows the agent to explore edge cases via a `trial-improvement' loop.
+By rectifying its own low-reward behaviors, the agent develops explicit error-correction, fundamentally addressing the covariate shift inherent in traditional imitation learning.
+Beyond improving generalization, SIDP circumvents the complexity of RL-tuned diffusion~\cite{wang2022diffusion,ren2024diffusion} by eliminating Backpropagation Through Time (BPTT) across denoising steps, which is often computationally prohibitive and unstable~\cite{yang2025finetuningdiffusionpoliciesbackpropagation}.
+By reformulating optimization into an iterative imitation objective, SIDP achieves stable policy gradients efficiently.
+Furthermore, this paradigm enhances navigation \textbf{efficiency} through distributional concentration; suboptimal and redundant trajectories are progressively pruned, preserving inter-modal diversity while promoting intra-modal convergence.
+This refinement obviates dense sampling and post-filtering, removing the need for an external selector for a more streamlined inference.
+Consequently, deterministic sampling with fewer denoising steps~\cite{song2020denoising} becomes feasible, further accelerating inference.

-Under the SIDP framework, we devise two complementary learning strategies to augment the training process.
-First, we incorporate goal-agnostic exploration to enable autonomous navigation capabilities and diversify the trajectory pool, which also provides a critical regularization effect for point-goal navigation.
-Second, a reward-driven curriculum learning scheme is employed to prioritize scenarios with high learning potential, effectively addressing the issue of inefficient data utility by dynamically selecting the most constructive training samples throughout the training process.
+Under the SIDP framework, we fortify training with two strategies: goal-agnostic exploration, a stochastic regularizer that preserves multi-modality and prevents mode collapse, and a reward-driven curriculum, which acts as a gated cold-start protector to filter noisy, low-potential trajectorssssies and safeguard the pre-trained policy.